davhunt/instruments/masi/readme.md

 ### Scoring Script
 The MASI questionnaire is included in the repository scoring script.
 Threshold for scoring is 100%.
 See data dictionary for further details.

+### Translations
+The translation of the self report into Spanish for US/Latin America was performed by members of the NDCLab in 2023.
+Included is a .csv file providing transparency on the translation process.
+Please report any issues with the MASI translation by posting an issue in this GitHub repository.

 ### References